-On my journey through the Pujonryong Mountains I inspected some secret camps and studied the terrain.
+On my journey through the Pujon mountains I inspected some secret camps and studied the terrain.
 I found the area most suited for the armed struggle for the future all-people resistance.
-The range was linked to the Paektu Mountains.
+The range was linked to the Paektu mountains.

-Arriving at the secret camp in Tongogol in a dense pine forest, we found about 30 political operatives, heads of revolutionary organizations, core members of labour and peasant unions from the east coast area along the Pujonryong Mountains.
+Arriving at the secret camp in Tongogol in a dense pine forest, we found about 30 political operatives, heads of revolutionary organizations, core members of labour and peasant unions from the east coast area along the Pujon mountains.